CamH53/Notelogger/README.md

 ## Assumptions and Constraints
 ### Assumptions:
-Team members have reliable internet access work on the project.
+- Team members have reliable internet access work on the project.
-The scope of the project will stay the same, with no major changes.
+- The scope of the project will stay the same, with no major changes.
-Our stack is capable of supporting the platform’s functionality and scalability requirements.
+- Our stack is capable of supporting the platform’s functionality and scalability requirements.
-Team members will be able to adapt and learn if they encounter a problem while building the project Close friends who participate in user testing will provide sufficient feedback.
+- Team members will be able to adapt and learn if they encounter a problem while building the project

-## Constraints:
+- Close friends who participate in user testing will provide sufficient feedback.

-### 13 week time limit.
+### Constraints:
-Only having 3 team members to provide the same amount of work as 4.
+- 13 week time limit.
-Creating mobile support could provide too much of a challenge.
+- Creating mobile support could provide too much of a challenge.